Is your debt a problem?

 If you have debt and savings with the same provider then it has the right to ‘set-off’ and use money held in your current or savings account to pay off debt such as a credit card or personal loan.

-While it’s unlikely to happen, this could have a big impact on your personal cash flow.
+While it’s unlikely to happen, it can, especially if you’re juggling your debt repayments, and would have a big impact on your personal cash flow.

 The best way to avoid it is to move your savings to a different financial institution (savings are usually easier to move than debt).